Last updated on February 6, 2023

 There are some really great instants to grab like Boros Charm, Lightning Helix, and Warleader’s Helix.
 These all become incredibly strong when you get a free 4/4 for casting them.

-Aurelia, the Warleader is in the #9 spot, which means we’re halfway through the rankings on today’s list.
+Aurelia, the Warleader is a benchmark for the really strong side of today's rankings.
 Aurelia is an extra-combat commander that lets you have a second combat phase with all your creatures untapped whenever it attacks for the first time each turn.

 Extra combats are as potent as extra turns in aggressive creature decks which means any creature-based strategy is good.
 Angel tribal is one of my favorites and an underrated theme in my mind.
 Tribal decks are very well supported in Commander through utility artifacts like Herald’s Horn and Vanquisher’s Banner.
 One extra combat can spell disaster for an unlucky opponent with the right supporting cards and a few big angels.

-Next is Akiri, Fearless Voyager, an equipment commander that draws you a card for each equipped attacking creature.
+Next is Akiri, Fearless Voyager, an equipment commander that draws you a card for attacking with an equipped creature.
 Akiri also lets you pay to detach an equipment to give a creature indestructible which is a great way to keep your best creatures from folding to something as simple as Doom Blade.

 Since you’re going wide with this commander you want a lot of great creatures to add equipment to.
 These range from anything with a lot of keywords like Danitha Capashen, Paragon, but also something small and useful like Esper Sentinel.